Luka-MS/Sudoku-Game-made-via-Python/README.md

 ## Usage

-Run the `sudoku.py` script to start the game GUI:
+Simply start the game by running the start.bat file — the game will launch automatically.

 ```bash
 python sudoku.py